How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 Red Flags: When to Walk Away from a Tour Operator

-As you evaluate potential partners, watch for these warning signs that indicate a mismatch:
+As you evaluate potential partners among the best operators in Italy, watch for these warning signs that indicate a mismatch:

 Operational Red Flags